Binyusuj/Binyusuj/README.md

 - 👋 Hi, I’m @Sinan Yusuf
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning JavaScript,Perl, Golang
+- 🌱 I’m currently learning JavaScript, Perl, and Golang
-- 💞️ I’m looking to collaborate with anyone having the same likes like i do
+- 💞️ I’m looking to collaborate with anyone having the same likes as I do
-- 📫 How to reach me on Whatsapp through this number 678874443
+- 📫 How to reach me by email sinanyusufu@gmail.com.

 <!---
 Binyusuj/Binyusuj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.